-In the fall of 2014 into winter 2015, I collaborated with my good friend, the photographer Wes Frazer, to create Cuba, AL, our love-letter to the Black Belt town and to the people who live there.
+In the fall of 2014 into winter 2015, I collaborated with my good friend, Wes Frazer (he makes photos), to create Cuba, AL, our love-letter to the Black Belt town and the people who live there.
 This is the first installment of the Black Belt Project, in which Wes and I document the culture of Alabama's Black Belt region, as well as plight of the invisible many who call it home.
 You can read an excerpt below, as well as view some of Wes's photos.

 The city center (if it can be so called) of Cuba sneaks up almost imperceptibly, the taller pines giving way to oak, poplar, and ash, the WWII-era homes proliferating and bunching up in little clusters in the span of a couple blocks.
 Most are single-story with lovely front porches, many of these decked in all manner of flags and decoration, from Star Wars to Bart Starr.
 After a couple minutes of driving we spot an old baseball diamond off the road a ways to the left and park the truck.